Gao-tech/Gao-tech/README.md

 ## About Me 😄

 Hi, I'm Gao Jie(Jessi)!
 I'm a passionate backend developer with a knack for creating efficient, scalable solutions.
-My journey in tech spans backend development, AWS Serverless Application Model, and data analysis.
-I'm always excited to learn new technologies and collaborate on exciting projects.
+My journey in tech spans backend development,Vibe coding with AI, AWS Servives, AI-drived software product development and data analysis.
+I'm always excited to learn new technologies.
 - 🌱 I’m currently exploring **Python FastAPI**,  **Vibe coding** and **AWS in depth**.
 - 🤝 I’m developing **AI-powered Platform** and **innovative software development**.
 - 💬 Ask me about **Python**, **AI Agent**, and **AWS**.